Owoeye1321/outtahell/README.md

  This is a page where all student could navigae to and find a suitable hostel in the getting started page.

+#### Account Security
+This diary provides security to all informations stored on it, with user authentication and verification. <br />
+Login and Sign up page for user authentication, sessionStorage is used to monitor each user activities

  #### Tools

  Reactjs, Nodejs, MongoDB, Bootstrap